Balancing Geometry and Density: Path Distances on High-Dimensional Data: Introduction

-Third, we bound the convergence rate of PWSPD to its continuum limit using a percolation theory framework.
-Specifically, we develop bias and variance estimates by relating results on Euclidean first passage percolation to the PWSPD setting.
+Third, we bound the convergence rate of PWSPD to its continuum limit using a percolation theory framework, thereby quantifying the \cite{Hwang2016_Shortest, Groisman2018nonhomogeneous} asymptotic convergence result (\ref{equ:normDPWSPD}).
+Specifically, we develop bias and variance estimates by relating results on Euclidean first passage percolation (FPP) to the PWSPD setting.
 Surprisingly, these results suggest that the variance of PWSPD is essentially independent of $p$, and depends on the intrinsic dimension $d$ in complex ways.
-Numerical experiments not only verify our theoretical analyses, but also suggest several conjectures related to Euclidean first passage percolation that are of independent interest.
+Numerical experiments verify our theoretical analyses and suggest several conjectures related to Euclidean FPP that are of independent interest.